steplee/frast/readme.md

   - Python bindings, optimized for PyTorch DataLoaders
   - `gdaladdo` equivalent
   - `RasterIO` equivalent
+  - Fix the bilinear interpolation in convertGdal.cc.
+It works when the number of sample points is large (128), but it should work for a very small grid too (like 4x4).
   - Explore if there is a benefit to exporting the lmdb to a completely flat read-only format, with a hashmap in the header that maps to file offsets of tiles.
+  - Make convertGdal faster if input is already WebMercator